The National Minimum Wage and Living Wage

 The National Minimum Wage (NMW) and the National Living Wage (NLW) is the minimum wage per hour a worker is entitled to in the United Kingdom.
 These rates are set out into age bands, from Apprentices through to experienced adults.
 The wages are reviewed yearly by the government and are advised by the independent body Low Pay Commission (LPC).
 These rates are not guidelines, they are the law, and there are few exceptions to employees who are entitled to these hourly rates.

-What are the new National Minimum Wage and Living Wage hourly rates?
+What are the new National Minimum Wage and Living Wage age bands and hourly rates?

 The new National Minimum Wage and Living Wage rates are as follows: